 Who are these people?

 This whole thing came about from a cigar club I started in 2004 called The High Rollers.
 I know it's not the most creative name, but it was ironic at the time and arguably still is.
 Anyway, each member from that group has submitted 2 whiskeys to be included in the calendar.
+We also have a few calendar alumni who finished near the top of last year’s calendar.
 You may notice some cheesy nicknames on the whiskey reveal page and the leaderboard, but just know they're actual people that I know and are a pretty good representation of the rest of the whiskey participants.
 Like all of us, some are very knowledgeable about the whiskey world, and others...are not.

 Final Thoughts